dms-org/docs/docs/fields/files.md

  - `Dms\Common\Structure\FileSystem\File`
  - `Dms\Common\Structure\FileSystem\Image`

-These classes wrap an absolute file path which can references a file stored on disk or externally.
+These classes wrap an absolute file path which can reference a file stored on disk or externally.

 ### Entity Structure